15% Off with code FINNJUHL15

-Finn Juhl is considered the father of the concept “Danish Modern” or “Danish Design”.
-He played an important role in the time of unrest and upheaval within the development of Danish furniture design and put Denmark on the map of international design through his work.
+Finn Juhl (1912-1989) is considered the father of the concept of "Danish modernity" or "Danish design".
+At the heart of an era rich in technical, political and sociological change and upheaval, he played a central role in the development of Danish furniture, putting Denmark on the international design map with his innovative work.

 From 1960 and until his death in 1989, Finn Juhl and Hanne Wilhelm Hansen were a couple.
 Hanne Wilhelm Hansen and her sister, Lone, were both 4th generation successors to the Wilhelm Hansen Music Publishers.
 In 1988 the sisters decided to sell the publishing house.
 After the sale was complete, they established a foundation – The Wilhelm Hansen Foundation.
 The charter specifies that the foundation supports performing arts within music, dance and theater.
 As Hanne Wilhelm Hansen put it so elegantly herself: “for five generations my family has profited from the artists.
 It is now time to give that money back to the artists”.